Transaction processing system

-Transaction processing is a way of computing that divides work into individual, indivisible operations, called transactions.
 A transaction processing system (TPS) is a software system, or software/hardware combination, that supports transaction processing.

 History

 The first transaction processing system was SABRE, made by IBM for American Airlines, which became operational in 1964.
 Designed to process up to 83,000 transactions a day, the system ran on two IBM 7090 computers.
 SABRE was migrated to IBM System/360 computers in 1972, and became an IBM product first as Airline control Program (ACP) and later as Transaction Processing Facility (TPF).
 In addition to airlines, TPF is used by large banks, credit card companies, and hotel chains.

 The Hewlett Packard Enterprise NonStop system (formerly Tandem NonStop) is a hardware and software system designed for Online Transaction Processing (OLTP) introduced in 1976.
-The system provide an extreme level of availability and data integrity.
+The system provides an extreme level of availability and data integrity.